What is The Illinois Disability Pension Code?

 How We Can Help

 There are multiple and overlapping laws which all provide unique benefits and all carry different requirements.
 It is extremely important for an injured police officer, firefighter or paramedic to consult with a knowledgeable and experienced attorney.
-This attorney is to understand each law in order to maximize the potential benefits which the laws provide.
 If you have become injured and you believe it may be related to your job duties, you should contact attorney Brent Eames for a free consultation.

 Please reach out to us with any questions or concerns regarding your work injury, your case, and your options!